Membership terms and conditions

 - The membership fees and benefits will be set by the Gallery’s senior management, who reserve the right to increase the fee or alter the benefits upon renewal.

-- We regret that membership cannot be refunded after two weeks of payment being made as it is treated as a donation.
+- We regret that membership cannot be refunded after 14 days of payment being made as it is treated as a donation.

 - The Gallery reserves the right to increase membership fees at its discretion.
 All efforts will be made to notify members ahead of annual renewals.